dboreham/docs.laconic.com/content/docs/tutorials/quick-start.md

 3. Put in this information:

-![MM Add Network Manually Localhost](/images/mm-add-network-manually-localhost.png) If you see the error above "This URL is currently used by the Localhost 8545 Network", either:

-change `localhost` to `127.0.0.1`
+![MM Add Network Manually Localhost](/images/mm-add-network-manually-localhost.png)

+If you see the error above "This URL is currently used by the Localhost 8545 Network", change `localhost` to `127.0.0.1`:

 ![MM Add Network Manually 127](/images/mm-add-network-manually-127.png)

 We will come back to MetaMask later and complete this process; for now, copy your new address

-![MM Copy Address 2](/images/mm-copy-address-2.png) and export it for later:
+![MM Copy Address 2](/images/mm-copy-address-2.png)

+and export it for later:
 ```
 export RECIPIENT_ADDRESS=0x988a070c97D33a9Dfcc134df5628b77e8B5214ad